GabrielBrionesL/DS4A-Capstone/README.md

 ![datafolio](https://github.com/GabrielBrionesL/DS4A-Capstone/assets/49901765/e6d22009-3b66-40f7-94eb-395d955524fb)

 ### **Introduction:**
 The project addresses persistent racial disparities in maternal health in the U.S., particularly focusing on the impact of socio-economic factors.
 Despite advancements in medical care, maternal mortality rates, especially among Black women, remain high.
-The study aims to investigate the association between maternal mortality and factors such as race, income, education, and location, exploring trends over time and predicting pregnancy-related deaths.
+The study aims to investigate the association between maternal mortality and factors such as `race`, `income`, `education`, and `location`, exploring trends over time and predicting pregnancy-related deaths.

 ### **Data Analysis:**
 Two datasets from the Centers for Disease Control and Prevention and the U.S. Census were used for analysis.
 The data underwent extensive wrangling and cleaning, merging mortality and socio-economic information by state and race.
 The project's goal is to expose systemic factors contributing to racial disparities in maternal health outcomes.